 Think of the anxiety attack/panic circuitry as a shock absorber in a car.
 We all drive down the road of life, and we experience bumps in the road.
 If we have great shock absorbers, we barely feel the bumps.
 If our shock absorbers are not in good condition, we feel the bumps more.
 If they are not working much at all, we can lose control of the car if we hit a large bump.
 Sometimes the bump in the road is just an illusion-its not really there-our senses fool us because we haven’t slept all night, or drank too much coffee– and we react as if it is there.
 We now know that the brain circuitry referred to above requires certain healthy conditions to exist so that it will function normally.

 Whole psychiatry seeks to find out why the shock absorber is unstable, to get to the root of the problem and to fix the shock absorber-not to medicate it.
 We do this by examining all the parts and systems of the body that affect how the shock absorber works.
 We take into account the persons situation and circumstances, as well as their psychology too.
 This process involves looking at nutrition, hormones, digestion, immune function (infection, inflammation), detoxification, genetics, and energy and oxidative stress.
 After a careful history, physical, and testing, we can determine what needs correction.
 Very often, this process alone, or in combination with a time-limited therapy, will eliminate the anxiety attacks or other anxiety disorders without medication.
 When medication is needed, the doses are lower, and the number of medications are reduced.
-The Whole Psychiatry and Brain Recovery Center understanding of the causes of anxiety attacks and anxiety disorders in general includes most all of the above, but seeks to minimize medication, and even psychotherapy, until other causes of anxiety attacks are excluded.
+The The Center for Whole Psychiatry + Brain Recovery understanding of the causes of anxiety attacks and anxiety disorders in general includes most all of the above, but seeks to minimize medication, and even psychotherapy, until other causes of anxiety attacks are excluded.